Inklingo

 nounB2informal

-Use 'tigre' to describe someone who is highly driven, competitive, and demanding, often in a context of intense training or challenging work.
+Use 'tigre' to describe a person who is highly skilled, competitive, and driven, especially in a demanding or challenging context.

 A simple illustration of a person wearing athletic gear, raising their arms in a victorious pose while standing on a small winner's podium.